salmanalam001/EduConnect/README.md

 - The amazing open-source community
 - Universities and educational institutions for their support

-## 📞 Support

-For support:
-- Email: contact@millat.tech
-- Create an issue on GitHub

----

 <p align="center">Made with ❤️ for international students</p>